Aum Shinrikyo: After 1995

-On 21 June 1995, Asahara acknowledged that in January 1994 he ordered the killing of a sect member, Kotaro Ochida, a pharmacist at an Aum hospital.
+On 21 June 1995, Asahara acknowledged that in January 1994, he ordered the killing of a sect member, Kotaro Ochida, a pharmacist at an Aum hospital.
 Ochida, who tried to escape from a sect compound, was held down and strangled by another Aum member who was allegedly told that he too would be killed if he did not strangle Ochida.
 On 10 October 1995, Aum Shinrikyo was ordered stripped of its official status as a "religious legal entity" and was declared bankrupt in early 1996.
 However, the group continues to operate under the constitutional guarantee of freedom of religion, funded by a successful computer business and donations, and under strict surveillance.
 Attempts to ban the group altogether under the 1952 Subversive Activities Prevention Law were rejected by the Public Security Examination Commission in January 1997.

-The group underwent a number of transformations in the aftermath of Asahara's arrest and trial.
+The group underwent several transformations in the aftermath of Asahara's arrest and trial.
 For a brief time, Asahara's two preteen sons officially replaced him as guru.
 It re-grouped under the new name "Aleph" in February 2000.
 It announced a change in doctrine: religious texts related to controversial Vajrayana Buddhist doctrines and the Bible were removed.
 The group apologized to the victims of the sarin gas attack and established a special compensation fund.
 Provocative publications and activities that alarmed society are no longer published.

-Fumihiro Joyu, one of the few senior leaders of the group under Asahara who did not face serious charges, became official head of the organization in 1999.
+Fumihiro Joyu, one of the few senior leaders of the group under Asahara who did not face serious charges, became the official head of the organization in 1999.
 Kōki Ishii, a legislator who formed an anti-Aum committee in the National Diet in 1999, was murdered in 2002.

 For over 15 years, only three fugitives were being actively sought.
 At 11:50 p.m. on 31 December 2011, Makoto Hirata surrendered himself to the police and was arrested on suspicion of being involved in the 1995 abduction of Kiyoshi Kariya, a non-member who had died during an Aum kidnapping and interrogation.
 On 3 June 2012, police captured Naoko Kikuchi, the second fugitive, acting on a tip from local residents.

 Acting on information from the capture of Kikuchi, including recent photographs showing a modified appearance, the last remaining fugitive, Katsuya Takahashi, was captured on 15 June 2012.
 He is said to have been the driver in the Tokyo gas attack and was caught in Tokyo, having been on the run for 17 years.

 On 6 July 2018, Asahara and six other Aum Shinrikyo members were executed by hanging.
 Japan's Justice Minister Yōko Kamikawa stated that the crimes "plunged people, not only in Japan but in other countries as well, into deadly fear and shook society to its core."
-Amnesty International criticized use of the death penalty in the case.
+Amnesty International criticized the use of the death penalty in the case.
 While executions are rare in Japan, they have public support according to surveys.
 There were 13 members on death row at the time:

 Aum Shinrikyo members executed on 6 July 2018: